Greek bailout talks make major breakthrough on reforms

 Once a broad agreement is reached in coming weeks, Dijsselbloem said the eurozone will come back to issues related to Greece’s stringent medium-term budget targets and the country’s debts – key conditions of the Greek government.

+The measures will include pension cuts in 2019 worth 1 per cent of Greece’s gross domestic product, and an increase in tax revenues in 2020 worth another 1 per cent through broadening the tax base.

+The counter-measures, including programs to alleviate child poverty and help those most in need, will offset those but only if Greece meets its targets.

-EU Commission Vice-President Valdis Dombrovskis said a deal on the latest steps to keep Greece afloat should be within reach by the time the eurozone ministers meet again on May 22 – easily in time for Greece’s next big debt-repayment hump in July.
+EU Commission Vice-President Valdis Dombrovskis said a deal on the latest steps to keep Greece afloat should be within reach by the time eurozone ministers meet again on May 22 – easily in time for Greece’s next big debt-repayment hump in July.

 Another key development on Friday appears to be the ongoing involvement of the International Monetary Fund, which has been part of Greece’s bailout programs since the first rescue back in 2010.